Manoj-E-S/qml-anomaly-detection/README.md

         poetry run pip install "torch==2.4.1+cpu" --index-url "https://download.pytorch.org/whl/cpu/torch_stable.html"
         ```

 9. **Download the datasets**

+    Run the following to install the datasets:
+    ```sh
+    poetry shell
+    python ./datasets/dataset_installer.py
+    ```
-    Download from [here](https://drive.google.com/file/d/1VDZccs-BXxPoLvGIkhFpVfTPiKd4LTWS/view?usp=sharing) and replace the contents in the `datasets` directory to form the following structure<br>
+    If for whatever reason running the above script does not properly install the datasets, Manually download them from [here](https://drive.google.com/file/d/1VDZccs-BXxPoLvGIkhFpVfTPiKd4LTWS/view?usp=sharing) and replace the contents in the `datasets` directory to form the following structure:<br>
     /datasets/ <br>
     ├── ccfraud/ <br>
     ├── diabetes/ <br>